-Learning to drive is a risky business.
+Learning to drive is an exciting, but nervous time.
 Road crashes are one of the leading causes of death and serious injury for young people.

 Youth vehicle accident fatalities in New Zealand are the highest in the OECD.
 In 2015 young drivers in New Zealand aged 15–24 were involved in 90 fatal traffic crashes, 72 where 15–24 year-old drivers had the primary responsibility.

 Fatal crashes where the driver’s contribution is significant, such as loss of control, driving too fast for the conditions or inexperience, are 2–3 times more likely to involve 15–24 year old drivers, than drivers 25 years and older.

 To increase the safety of young drivers, Council provides opportunities for our young drivers to learn and improve their awareness and skills.